Towcestrians Sports Club: Rugby

 Towcestrians senior rugby consists of Towcestrians 1st XV, 2nds and 3rds with a Mini and Junior Section.

 Towcestrians 1st XV play in Counties 1 Midlands East (South).
-In 2016, Towcestrians 1st XV won the Lewis Shield on 19 April 2016 with a 19 – 34 comprehensive win over Bletchley RFC at Franklins Gardens, Northampton.
+In 2016, Towcestrians 1st XV won the Lewis Shield on 19 April 2016 with a 34–19 win over Bletchley RFC at Franklins Gardens, Northampton.

-Up until 2023, Towcester boasted a strong ladies' team.
+Up until 2023, Towcester had a ladies' team.
 Towcester Roses spearheaded women's rugby in the local area, but lost out to other clubs that invested more heavily in the women's game, like local rivals, Buckingham Swans.
 The team played in the NC3 South Midlands League.

 The Mini & Junior Section at Towcestrians caters for young players from the ages of 6 up to 17, organised into year groups with some year groups having more than one team.
-As one of the biggest in terms of player numbers in Northamptonshire, they are at the forefront of play development.
+As one of the biggest in terms of player numbers in Northamptonshire, they are active in player development.
 This is also supported by being a Northampton Saints affiliate club.
 Coaching sessions are held on Sunday mornings (10am - 12 noon), games/matches are scheduled throughout the year according to the structured season.